-Students will select from one of the following films, or one of the student's choosing (with instructor approval) and prepare a five (5) page paper (exclusive of cover) describing the ethical dilemma presented in the film.
-All options facing the character(s) should be discussed and the paper should explain the advantages and disadvantages of each.
-Special consideration will be given to alternative options that were not presented in the film.
+Students will select from one of the following films, or a film not listed of the student's choosing (with instructor approval) and prepare a five (5) page paper (exclusive of cover) describing an ethical dilemmas faced by one or more of the characters in the film.
+All options available for resolving the dilemma should be discussed and the paper should explain the advantages and disadvantages of each option to stakeholders affected by the decision.

 Wall Street Tin Men

 My Sister's Keeper One Two Three

 Erin Brockovich The Boiler Room

 Silkwood The Efficiency Expert

 Hotel Rwanda Thank You for Smoking

 Good Night, and Good Luck Michael Clayton

-Million Dollar Baby Barbarians at the Gate
+Million Dollar Baby Gattaca

 The Rainmaker Enron - The Smartest Guys in the Room

 Norma Rae The Devil Wears Prada

 The Insider A Man for All Seasons

 Glengarry Glen Ross The Last Word